What do my teeth have to do with my fertility?

 There are some theories.

-First, that cavities, dental infections, and gum disease all involve high levels of bacterial growth in the mouth.
+Firstly, cavities, dental infections and gum disease involve high levels of bacterial growth in the mouth.
 These levels of bacteria in the mouth can increase the level of bacteria in other areas of the body.

-When a bacterial infection is found in semen it is called bacteriospermia.
-To prove this, an abnormally high white blood cell count would have to be found in a semen sample.
+When a bacterial infection is found in the semen it is called bacteriospermia.
+To verify this, an abnormally high white blood cell count would have to be found in a semen sample.

 Studies link poor oral health with an increased risk of bacteriospermia.
-And they confirm that the treatment of caries and oral infections leads to a reduction or elimination of this condition.
+And they confirm that the treatment of cavities and oral infections leads to a reduction or elimination of this condition.

-Second, when the body is fighting an infection like tooth decay, the immune response is kicked into high gear.
-The infection and immune response may be concentrated in the mouth, but can also lead to increased inflammation in the rest of the body.
-This, in turn, can lead to the immune system attacks healthy cells that are constantly growing, such as sperm Developing.
+Secondly, when the body is fighting an infection such as tooth decay, the immune response is accelerated.
+The infection and immune response may be concentrated in the mouth, but they may also promote increased inflammation in the rest of the body.
+This, in turn, can lead to The immune system attacks healthy cells that are constantly growing, such as sperm.
+Developing.

-And third, risk factors for poor oral health may coincide with risk factors for infertility.
+And third, the risk factors for poor oral health may overlap with the risk factors for infertility.
 For example, consider smoking.
-Smokers are at increased risk of developing periodontal disease and, in turn, smoking can have a negative impact on infertility.
+Smokers have a higher risk of developing periodontal disease and, at the same time, smoking can have a negative impact on infertility.

 Dental health and female fertility

-Most of the research on dental health and fertility has been conducted on men.
-However, scientists are beginning to look at how oral health can affect female fertility.
+Most research on dental health and fertility has been conducted on men.
+However, scientists are starting to look at how oral health can affect female fertility.

 Women with periodontal disease take longer to conceive

-In a study of 3.737 pregnant women in Australia, researchers examined whether periodontal disease was associated with greater difficulty conceiving.
-Women with periodontal disease took an average of 7,1 months to become pregnant.
+In a study of 3,737 pregnant women in Australia, researchers examined whether periodontal disease was associated with greater difficulty conceiving.
+It took women with periodontal disease an average of 7.1 months to get pregnant.
 However, women without periodontal disease only took 5 months on average.

-Periodontal disease increased the time to conception by two months.
+Periodontal disease increased conception time by two months.

-It is important to note that this statistically significant increase in time to conception was only found in non-Caucasian women.
+It is important to note that this statistically significant increase in conception time was only found in non-Caucasian women.

-In Caucasian women, there was also an increase in time to conception, but this was not considered statistically significant.
+In Caucasian women, there was also an increase in time to conception, but it was not considered statistically significant.

 Ethnicity is a known risk factor for periodontal disease, along with other genetic factors.